carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 should be `my-component.test.js`.
 Be sure to include any mock data (if necessary) in a `data` subfolder under `__tests__`.

+All commands below should be run at `packages/web-components` directory.

 To view a coverage report (and run the test suite), you can run:

 ```bash